Boobae-Vivian/EXPLORATORY-DATA-ANALYSIS-on-RETAIL-SALES-DATA/README.md

      ```python
      top_categories = df.groupby('Product Category')['Total Amount'].sum().sort_values(ascending=False).head(3)
      ```
+     Bar Chart:
-     To create a seamless bar chart, we use plt.bar(), followed by additional formatting steps such as:
+     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To create a seamless bar chart, we use plt.bar(), followed by additional formatting steps such as:
      - Adding labels and a title for better readability.
      - Removing unnecessary borders to enhance visualization.
      - Displaying exact values on each bar for clarity.